Why Doublespeak is Dangerous

 If a politician stands up and speaks to you and says, “I am giving you exactly what I believe, and then turns around and does the opposite, then you've got a pretty good yardstick.
-She was pretending to tell me something, and it turns out it wasn't what she meant at all, she meant something different,” says Mr. Lutz, in his doublespeak litmus test.
+She was pretending to tell me something, and it turns out it wasn't what she meant at all.
+She meant something different,” says Mr. Lutz, in his doublespeak litmus test.

 06:43 — The first type of doublespeak is the euphemism.
-“We want to talk about something, but because of social conventions we don't use direct language, we use indirect language. you don't walk up to someone and say I'm sorry your mother died.
+“We want to talk about something, but because of social conventions, we don't use direct language; we use indirect language.
+You don't walk up to someone and say I'm sorry your mother died.

 You say I'm sorry for your loss, or I'm sorry she passed away.
 But no one is being misled.
 In fact, it's a mark of your concern for the other person that you use that euphemism.

 However when you start using a euphemism because you want to avoid the harsh reality, then you're engaged in doublespeak.
-For example, the State Department invented the euphemistic doublespeak term “unlawful arbitrary detention” or “unlawful arbitrary deprivation of life,” says Mr. Lutz.
+For example, the State Department invented the euphemistic doublespeak term “unlawful, arbitrary detention” or “unlawful, arbitrary deprivation of life,” says Mr. Lutz.

-“It basically means that the government was busy killing its own citizens without benefit of trial or or any other legal niceties, so [that's an example of where] euphemism moves into doublespeak.”
+“It basically means that the government was busy killing its own citizens without benefit of trial or any other legal niceties, so [that's an example of where] euphemism moves into doublespeak.”

 07:46 — The second kind of doublespeak is jargon, which usually centers around a particular industry or area of specialized knowledge.
 In the workplace, by the workers, jargon is fine because everyone understands it.
-But when you use it to mislead or obscure with someone who does not know that jargon then you've crossed the line into doublespeak.
+But when you use it to mislead or obscure someone who does not know that jargon, then you've crossed the line into doublespeak.

-If your car is stolen, legally that's an involuntary conversion of your property.
+If your car is stolen, legally, that's an involuntary conversion of your property.